cybertraining-dsc/reu2022/project/windows-configuration.md

 A guide to activating PyCharm with a free professional license is available at <https://youtu.be/QPESX-VBnEU>

+## Configure PyCharm

+Press `Ctrl + Alt + S` in PyCharm and expand the `Editor` menu on the left-hand side.
+Then, click on `Code Style` and enter `79` in the `Hard wrap at:` box.
+Also, check the `Wrap on typing` checkbox.

+This is done so that the text in files is uniformly indented at 79 columns.

 ## Preparing for Virtualization

 ### Docker